nshkrdotcom/ASKA/README.md

 ---

-**SecureSphere** - *Building Trust from the Ruins of Broken Promises*
+**ASKA** - *Building Trust from the Ruins of Broken Promises*

-This repository contains the foundational research and architectural specifications for SecureSphere, representing a paradigm shift in secure computing design.
+This repository contains the foundational research and architectural specifications for ASKA, representing a paradigm shift in secure computing design.
 The technologies described here address fundamental security challenges in modern computing systems and provide a framework for building trustworthy systems in an increasingly complex threat landscape.